wp-plugins/issuupress/readme.txt

 - **img="false"** : Set this to a number will display the thumbnail of each pdf at the provided width (ex: img="120" will display the thumbnail at the width of 120px).

 == Changelog ==

+= 1.3.0 =
+- Enhancement: added the option to only fetch public/private or both documents from your Issuu account.
+- Enhancement: added the option to set the display order.
+- Fixed "Notice: has_cap"
+- Fixed issues related to the cache file  not being writable
+- Fix: smarter automatic setup on plugin initial configuration
+- Fix: use "https" url instead of http to remove security warning on SSL websites.
+- Improvement: add "&debug" to the settings page url to display a Debug box with useful information (or simply click on the "View Debug information" link in the Settings screen.

 = 1.2.5 =
 - removed causes for php notices.